-In order to overcome the above obstacles, Dr. Henry Chesbrough, Executive Director, Center for Open Innovation, Haas School of Business, has introduced the open innovation model in his book Open Innovation: The New Imperative for Creating and Profiting from Technology as a paradigm that companies should use external ideas as well as internal and external paths to develop and market technologies.
-Both external and internal ideas flow to and within the company during the research stage.
-These ideas flow to the research-development tube in order to refine, modify and convert to a winning product.
-Companies can use the ideas inside their environment or push it outside based on the creativity level applied in the open innovation model.
+In order to overcome the above obstacles, Dr Henry Chesbrough, Executive Director, Center for Open Innovation, Haas School of Business, has introduced the open innovation modelin his book Open Innovation: The New Imperative for Creating and Profiting from Technology as a transformation paradigm that companies should use external ideas as well as internal and external paths to develop new products.
+Both external and internal ideas flow to and within the company during the research stage to drive the innovation ecosystems inside the organisation.
+These ideas flow to the research-development tube to refine, modify and convert to a winning product.
+Companies can use the ideas inside their environment or push them outside based on the creativity level applied in the open innovation model.
 This will be discussed later.

 “Open innovation is a paradigm that assumes that firms can and should use external ideas as well as internal ideas, and internal and external paths to market, as the firms look to advance their technology.”
 Dr. Henry Chesbrough

 Figure 1 below shows the difference between both closed and open innovation models.
 The top side displays the closed innovation model.
 The ideas are discovered inside the company without any external interference.
-On the other hand, the open innovation model represented in bottom figure implements ideas from both inside and outside the companies.
+On the other hand, the open innovation model represented in the bottom figure implements ideas from both inside and outside the companies.
 These ideas are applied inside the company as a new product or shared with other companies in the market.
-The open innovation model aims to increase the mobility of the skilled workers, expanse the venture capital through investing in more innovative ideas, benefit from the unused technologies and build innovation collaboration with external partners.
+The open innovation model aims to increase the mobility of skilled workers, expand the venture capital through investing in more innovative ideas, benefit from unused technologies and build innovative collaboration with external partners.

-As the one business innovation expands the creative process outside the company’s boundaries, innovation managers face challenges related to this type of strategies such as the following:
+As the one business innovation expands the creative process outside the company’s boundaries by implementing a decentralized approach, innovation managers face challenges related to this type of strategy, such as the following:

-- Able to accept all types of ideas and people even outside the company.
+3) Accept all types of ideas and people, even outside the company.

 Closed vs Open Innovation Model

-In order to have a clear understanding to the open innovation model.
-Six characteristics have been presented by Chesbrough (2006: xxvi) as following:
+In order to have a clear understanding of the open innovation model.
+Six characteristics have been presented by Chesbrough (2006: xxvi) as follows:

 |Closed Innovation Model||Open Innovation Model|